MicrosoftDocs/playfab-docs/playfab-docs/features/automation/scheduled-tasks/quickstart.md

 For example, you may specify a task to run on the 5th, 10th, 25th,or 50th minute of the hour, but you may *not* specify a task to run on the 3rd, 11th, or 46th minute of the hour.

-If you'd like to learn more about Cron expression, [crontab.guru](https://crontab.guru/) provides rich information and an interactive expression builder.
+If you'd like to learn more about Cron Expression, [crontab.guru](https://crontab.guru/) provides rich information and an interactive expression builder.

 In this case, we want the task to run at 12:00 UTC on Saturdays and Sundays, which would be “00 12 * * 0,6” (zero minutes past twelve o’clock, every Sunday and Saturday).